 Check out impact focused accelerators and incubators, read and follow social enterprise organisations and talk to as many people as you can to gather the information you need to make a good decision.

-I’m a careers coach who is passionate about helping people make good career choices.
+I’m Dan (He/Him), a careers coach who is passionate about helping people make good career choices.
 I currently work for Saïd Business School at the University of Oxford.
 Follow me on LinkedIn, Twitter and drop me some ideas/feedback via email.

 Wondering when you should make the leap to a new, less secure place of work?
 Our career coach gives a quick rundown on the risks and factors that could go into making your decision.